emmagoke/Food-Restaurant-API/README.md

 ## Local Requirement
-- Requires Python 3.6 or Later
+- Requires Python 3.7 or Later
 - Pipenv
+- Django 3.2 or Later
+- DjangoRestFrameWork
+- Djoser

 #### Virtual Environment

 I recommend working `pipenv` whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
-Instructions for setting up a virtual environment using `pipenv` for your platform can be found in the [python docs](https://pipenv.pypa.io/en/latest/index.html)
+Instructions for setting up a virtual environment using `pipenv` for your platform can be found in the [pipenv docs](https://pipenv.pypa.io/en/latest/index.html)

 ##### To Create a virtual Environment